 Free trade agreements boost economic growth for all signatories.
 The largest agreement, NAFTA, increased U.S. economic growth by .5% a year.
-The U.S. lags behind China, which has signed many free trade agreements in Latin America, Africa and Asia.
+The U.S. lags behind China, which has signed many free trade agreements in Latin America, Africa, and Asia.

 Phase Out Fannie Mae and Freddie Mac

-Right now, Fannie, Freddie and the Federal Housing Administration make 90% of all home loans.
+Right now, Fannie, Freddie, and the Federal Housing Administration make 90% of all home loans.
 Banks won't lend without the guarantee of the Federal government.
 Until the housing market is safely back on its feet, these agencies must stay involved.
 After that, it would be safe to analyze the proper role of government in the housing industry.

-Is Romney or Gingrich Closer to Reagan?
+Is Romney or Gingrich closer to Reagan?

 What Was Missing From the Debate

 None of the candidates had specific proposals to create the demand needed to boost economic growth.
 Supply-side economics works if the problem is on the supply side of the economy.
-However, during this recession, businesses are afraid to hire because consumers have cut back on spending, including use of credit cards.
+However, during this recession, businesses are afraid to hire because consumers have cut back on spending, including the use of credit cards.

 What's needed to boost demand?
-Focus government spending on creating construction jobs, the most cost effective unemployment solution.
+Focus government spending on creating construction jobs, the most cost-effective unemployment solution.
 Second, stop another wave of foreclosures that will hit in 2012.
 Homeowners feel poorer they've lost their home or at least equity in their home.
 None of the candidates proposed how to reduce the shadow inventory of foreclosures that overhangs the housing market.
 This problem must be solved to truly get the U.S. economy back on track.